Currently reading: The best pick-up trucks - driven, rated and ranked

 • Costs6

-Best for: electric motoring
+Best for: Electric motoring

-It’s available through a UK dealer network of 60 outlets and costs from just under £50,000, excluding VAT.
+Built by Chinese giant (and MG owner) SAIC, it’s a mid-sized truck that's available through a UK dealer network of 60 outlets and costs from just under £50,000, excluding VAT.

 The T90EV is powered by a 201bhp electric motor that delivers more than enough power, acceleration and drivability.